Krzych0409/Hangman/README.md

 ## Hangman game
+* The passwords are in english.
+* There are almost 1000 passwords to guess.
 * You have 10 chances to guess the password.
-Give letters until you guess the whole password.
-* The passwords are in english.

 ### Required libraries:
 - colorama